Palm Springs, California: Historic Tennis Club

 Impoverished artist Carl Eytel first set up his cabin on what would become the Tennis Club in 1937.
 Another artist in the neighborhood, who built his Moroccan-style "Dar Marrac" estate in 1924, was Gordon Coutts.
 Other estates include Samuel Untermyer's Mediterranean style villa (now the Willows Historic Palm Springs Inn), the Casa Cody Inn, built by Harriet and Harold William Cody (cousin of Buffalo Bill Cody) and the Ingleside Inn, built in the 1920s by the Humphrey Birge family.
 The neighborhood now has about 400 homes, condos, apartments, inns and restaurants.

 Twin Palms

 Twin Palms is located in south Palm Springs, designed by architect William Krisel and developed by the Alexander Construction Company from 1957 to 1958.
 Originally called Smoke Tree Valley Estates, it features 1,600-square-foot post-and-beam homes with varied facades, butterfly rooflines, and two palm trees per lot.

 Warm Sands

 Historic homes in the Warm Sands area date from the 1920s and many were built from adobe.
 It also includes small resorts and the Ramon Mobile Home Park.
 Noted residents have included screenwriter Walter Koch, artist Paul A. Grimm, activist Cleve Jones and actor Wesley Eure.
+It is known for its concentration of gay clothing-optional resorts.